 Founded by Greg Ponikvar — former Founding Executive Director of Summit Olympus High School in Washington — and co-facilitated with school leaders from across the country, Marshall Leadership Institute is deeply rooted in the unique perspective and needs of school leaders who are working to create change at every level of their school system.

-Greg Ponikvar is the founding Executive Director of the Marshall Leadership Institute at Marshall Street, and the moderator of the Leadership Fellows Program.
+Greg Ponikvar serves as the Executive Director of Marshall Street.
+He is also the founder of the Marshall Leadership Institute and moderator of the Leadership Fellows Program, where he dedicated himself to building scalable solutions to problems facing the training and retention of high-quality and diverse school leaders.
 Greg received his Master of Arts in Education and teaching credential from Stanford University.
 He was a founding History Teacher at Everest Public High School, where he earned his National Board Certification.
 Greg then founded the Summit Expeditions Program, where he led a team of teachers offering elective, enrichment, and passion-exploration courses across the Summit Public Schools network of schools in California.
 He then moved to Tacoma, Washington to be the founding principal of Summit Olympus High School, which was among the first public charter schools’ in the state to graduate a diverse group of students with a 100% college acceptance rate.
-Now, Greg dedicates his time to building scalable solutions to problems facing the training and retention of a set of high-quality and diverse school leaders through the Marshall Leadership Institute.

 Born and raised on the South Side of Chicago, Illinois, Dr. Ayanna Gore was the first in her family to receive a college degree.
 After college, Dr. Gore started as a high school science teacher and then went on to lead school turnaround efforts in 2016 as a school leader at Chicago Public Schools (CPS).
 After CPS, Dr. Gore served as a school leader and Executive Director of Summit Sierra High School in Seattle from 2018-2021 where her leadership focused on developing anti-racist leadership within students.
 Dr. Gore is currently the Vice President of Selection at Teach For America (TFA) working on creating equitable selection systems.
 Dr. Gore holds a B.S. in Biology from Loyola University—Chicago and a doctorate in Educational Leadership from DePaul University.
 In her free time, she enjoys being a dance mom for her four-year-old and teaching fitness classes.